codeceptjs/CodeceptJS/docs/helpers/Protractor.md

 -   `url` - base url of website to be tested
 -   `browser` - browser in which perform testing
--   `angular` (optional, default: true): disable this option to run tests for non-Angular applications.
+-   `angular` : disable this option to run tests for non-Angular applications.
 -   `driver` - which protractor driver to use (local, direct, session, hosted, sauce, browserstack).
 By default set to 'hosted' which requires selenium server to be started.
--   `restart` (optional, default: true) - restart browser between tests.
+-   `restart`  - restart browser between tests.
 -   `smartWait`: (optional) **enables [SmartWait][3]**; wait for additional milliseconds for element to appear.
 Enable for 5 secs: "smartWait": 5000
--   `disableScreenshots` (optional, default: false)  - don't save screenshot on failure
+-   `disableScreenshots`   - don't save screenshot on failure
--   `fullPageScreenshots` (optional, default: false) - make full page screenshots on failure.
+-   `fullPageScreenshots`  - make full page screenshots on failure.
--   `uniqueScreenshotNames` (optional, default: false)  - option to prevent screenshot override if you have scenarios with the same name in different suites
+-   `uniqueScreenshotNames`   - option to prevent screenshot override if you have scenarios with the same name in different suites
--   `keepBrowserState` (optional, default: false)  - keep browser state between tests when `restart` set to false.
+-   `keepBrowserState`   - keep browser state between tests when `restart` set to false.
 -   `seleniumAddress` - Selenium address to connect (default: [http://localhost:4444/wd/hub][4])
 -   `rootElement` - Root element of AngularJS application (default: body)
 -   `getPageTimeout` (optional) sets default timeout for a page to be loaded.
 10000 by default.
 -   `waitForTimeout`: (optional) sets default wait time in _ms_ for all `wait*` functions.
 1000 by default.
 -   `scriptsTimeout`: (optional) timeout in milliseconds for each script run on the browser, 10000 by default.
 -   `windowSize`: (optional) default window size.
 Set to `maximize` or a dimension in the format `640x480`.
--   `manualStart` (optional, default: false) - do not start browser before a test, start it manually inside a helper with `this.helpers["WebDriverIO"]._startBrowser()`
+-   `manualStart`  - do not start browser before a test, start it manually inside a helper with `this.helpers["WebDriverIO"]._startBrowser()`
 -   `capabilities`: {} - list of [Desired Capabilities][5]
 -   `proxy`: set proxy settings